lorin/paxos-poec/README.md

-# Paxos described using Principles of Eventual Consistency
+# Paxos modeled using Principles of Eventual Consistency in Alloy

-Describing the Paxos algorithm using Sebastian Burckhardt's approach as documented in his book [Principles of Eventual Consistency][PoEC].
+This repo models the Paxos algorithm using Sebastian Burckhardt's approach for modeling eventually consistent data types.
+This approach is documented in his excellent (and free!) book [Principles of Eventual Consistency][PoEC], which I'll refer to here as PoEC.

+The model implemented here is based on the description of the algorithm in Lamport's [Paxos Made Simple][PMS] paper.

+I've implemented the model in [Alloy], which is a great fit for the [PoEC] approach since they are both graph-based.

 ## Specifying behavior as a replicated data type

-We need to describe this as what Burckhardt calls a *replicated data type* in Chapter 4.
+Burckhardt's approach to modeling requires that we describe the algorithm as what he calls a *replicated data type*, in Chapter 4 of [PoEC].
 That means we need to specify how this register should behave given its operation context (which operations are visible, and in what order).
 The operation context is a set of operations, their visiblity, and arbitration ordering.

-Since it's a register, the set of operations are: {read, write}.
+I'm going to model Paxos algorithm as a kind of register.

-I'm going to model it as a "first-write-wins" register.
-The first write that happens, according to arbitration order, is the write that's read.
+Specifically, I'm going to model it as a "write-first-wins" register.
+This means that, if there are multiple writes, only the first write actually takes effect.
+"First" is defined by the arbitration relation

-This means that multiple writes are technically allowed to the register, but every read will return the same value, which is the first successful write.
+This means that multiple writes are technically allowed to the register, but every read will return the same value, which is one associated with the first write.

 More formally: